 Provide moderately rich, well-drained, acidic soil, preferably sand.
 The plant does not tolerate heavy clay soil.

-Generally, Lithodora does not require fertilizer unless the leaves turn pale green-yellow, which indicates nutrient deficiency.
+Generally, Lithodora does not require fertilizer unless the leaves turn pale green-yellow, which indicates nutrient deficiency or if the soil pH is too alkaline.
 Use a fertilizer for acid-loving plants like rhododendron and azalea and avoid using granular fertilizers near the plant crown and foliage, as these may cause fertilizer burn.
 Instead, use a diluted slow-release fertilizer.

 Temperature and Humidity

-While some gardeners have managed to overwinter certain cultivars of this Mediterranean native in USDA Zone 5 or make it last in Zones 9 and 10, this herbaceous perennial is generally hardy in only Zones 6 through 8.
+While some gardeners have managed to overwinter certain cultivars of this Mediterranean native in USDA Hardiness Zone 5 or make it last in zones 9 and 10, this herbaceous perennial is generally hardy in only zones 6 through 8.
 It does not like extremely hot and humid conditions.

 Most Lithodora are cultivars of Lithodora diffusa.
 Popular ones include: